soltaniehha/Hybrid-Text-Classification-with-LLMs/README.md

 # Hybrid Text Classification with LLMs

 This project implements a hybrid approach to text classification, combining traditional ML with LLMs to classify tweets as literal or sarcastic.
-The system uses sentence transformers for embeddings, neural networks for classification, and GPT-4 for data validation.
+The system uses sentence transformers for embeddings, neural networks for classification, and GPT-4.1 Mini for data validation.

 ## Environment Requirements

-- Python 3.10 (TensorFlow is not compatible with Python 3.13)
+- Python 3.12 (TensorFlow is not compatible with Python 3.13)
 - Dependencies listed in `requirements.txt`:
   ```
   openai